peterhinch/micropython_ra8875/docs/GUI.md

 ## 5.1 Class Label

-Displays text in a fixed length field.
+Displays a single line of text in a fixed length field.
 The height of a label is determined by the metrics of the specified font.

 Constructor mandatory positional argument:
  1. `location` 2-tuple defining position.